 Secondly, we help the client uncover false beliefs they may have about themselves.
 We see in the Word of God that “as a man thinketh, so is he”.
 Therefore, we must uncover false beliefs about God and ourselves and replace them with the truth.
 When we have false beliefs about God and about ourselves we make bad choices.
 When we choose by faith to believe what God’s Word says about Him and about who we are in Him, we begin to make better choices with better results.
 As the client begins to understand these scriptural truths they find themselves in God’s will, walking by faith and experiencing life to the fullest.

 Thirdly, we give the client further insight into the differences in each individual's temperament, giving them an appreciation for their own and others’ differences, as well as a greater ability to forgive and let go.
 Now all the scriptures that call us to love, be kind, patient, and believe the best of others, become real and reachable goals.
 Not only does their life become more fulfilled, but the lives of family members, church members, and those around them are touched by the newfound joy in their life.

 Arno Profile System (A.P.S.)

-The APS does not measure a person’s behavior, like a personality test does, which can change throughout the persons life.
+The APS does not measure a person’s behavior like a personality test does, which can change throughout the person's life.
 Rather, it identifies a person’s inborn temperament.
 Psalm 139 speaks of it as our “inmost being”.
-Who God created us to be (temperament) and who we become (personality) through learned behavior, can be vastly different, and from that comes great inter/intra-personal conflict.
-We need to find out who God has created us to be “in our inmost being”, and who we are in Christ, the new nature.
-By doing this we can learn to operate out of the temperament strengths God has given us, and learn to walk in the Spirit as we realize who we are in Christ, thereby overcoming our temperament weaknesses.
+Whom God created us to be (temperament) and whom we become (personality) through learned behavior, can be vastly different, and from that comes great inter/intra-personal conflict.
+We need to find out whom God has created us to be “in our inmost being”, and who we are in Christ, the new nature.
+By doing this we can learn to operate out of the temperament strengths God has given us and learn to walk in the Spirit as we realize whom we are in Christ, thereby overcoming our temperament weaknesses.